(NOTE* – I capitalize several words that have other cultural, spiritual, and contextual meanings).

 Front of House, Back of House

 Once you go into the kitchen, you are in the ‘back of the house.’
 What and how you think, and especially how you talk is very different.
-What is going on back there is a frenzy of survival strategies, reflexes and reactions, and a need to rely on the people around you to keep it together.
-No one is having a good day.
+What is going on back there is a frenzy of survival strategies, reflexes and reactions, and a need to rely on the people around you to keep it all together.
+No one is having a chill day.

 Upcoming Course on Mental and Emotional Health